flexera-public/policy_engine_training/19_cwf/README.md

 end
 ```

-Please proceed to [Lesson 16](https://github.com/flexera-public/policy_engine_training/blob/main/16_best_practices/README.md), where we will learn about some policy template best practices.
+Please proceed to [Lesson 20](https://github.com/flexera-public/policy_engine_training/blob/main/20_further_learning/README.md) for more information on how to learn about the policy engine and policy template language.